WasiqulIslam/NoteBook/README.md

 Otherwise that document will be corrupted.
 So, if needed keep a backup of your notes.

-Password Note: If you are sure that your pc is secure, you can keep your password in Settings.txt file.
+Password Hint: If you are sure that your pc is secure, you can keep your password in Settings.txt file.

 Sample date/time format: